- 24X7Claim Assistance &

 A comprehensive plan provides coverage against the damages to your own vehicle along with body injury/ death/damages to a third party vehicle and the person.

 If you apply for a two-wheeler Insurance policy, by default you get a liability-specific policy.
-It is completely up to you if you want to select a comprehensive policy additional to your liability-specific policy.
+It is completely up to you if you want to select a comprehensive policy added to your liability-specific policy.

 Factors Influencing the Premium of Two Wheeler Insurance